CA.pl - friendlier interface for OpenSSL certificate programs

 Verifies certificates against the CA certificate for demoCA.
 If no certificates are specified on the command line it tries to verify the file newcert.pem.
 Invokes openssl-verify(1).

-For each option extra-cmd, pass extra-params to the openssl(1) sub-command with the same name as cmd, if that sub-command is invoked.
-For example, if openssl-req(1) is invoked, the extra-params given with -extra-req will be passed to it.
-Users should consult openssl(1) command documentation for more information.
+For each option extra-cmd, pass parameter to the openssl(1) sub-command with the same name as cmd, if that sub-command is invoked.
+For example, if openssl-req(1) is invoked, the parameter given with -extra-req will be passed to it.
+For multi-word parameters, either repeat the option or quote the parameters so it looks like one word to your shell.
+See the individual command documentation for more information.

 Create a CA hierarchy: